Role-play exercises and how they work

 5. Time keeping: Ensure that an appropriate pace is kept throughout the exercise.
 You should put yourself in a position where you need to rush, or where you need to slow down because you have been working too quickly.
 Keep an eye on the time, and pace yourself appropriately, but do not let the clock hinder your performance, and do not be seen “clock watching”, check the time rarely and discretely.

 Tips for getting into character

 Ensuring you are in character is a vital aspect of the role-play, as without committing to the role, you will not take the exercise seriously.
 Here are some tips for getting into character, and adopting the mindset of the role you are adopting:

 1. Adopt the character before the exercise: Begin to think and act like your character well before the start of the exercise, this means that when the exercise begins, the "psyching" process has already finished.
 Having spent 10-20 minutes acting, behaving and thinking like your target role will help the exercise run more naturally than if you had only just got into character at the start.

 2. Confirming when the exercise begins: Ensuring you know exactly when the exercise has started can avoid awkwardness, and put your mind at ease.
 Knowing exactly when the exercise has begun will help you stay in character as you will not need to worry going in and out of character more than you need to, allowing a more natural flow in the exercise.

-3. Be yourself, aswell: Don't try and complicate matters by adopting a whole new alter ego personality.
+3. But also be yourself: Don't try and complicate matters by adopting a whole new alter ego personality.
 Just imagine that you have the job which you are role-playing, and other than that you are exactly the same person.
 This is not an audition for an acting job, you just need to role-play a particular role in a particular situation.
 Although assuming the responsibilities, mindset and objectives of the role is critical, you do not need to pretend to be a different personal, and trying to do so will make the exercise feel unnatural, hampering performance.